 For the Motherland!
 For M. Bison!

 Khadoran warjacks are one of the greatest tragedies of the game.
 They look powerful, impressive and terrifying but they have some flaws.
 They tend to be inaccurate, and slow.
-While they have a high baseline of resilience, it never improves leaving them outstripped the the buffs of other Factions.
+While they have a high baseline of resilience, it never improves.
+This leaves them outstripped by the buffs of other Factions.
 Many of them also carry less powerful weapons and in general they demand speed, accuracy and power from a warcaster who wants to spend all his resources making his troopers excellent in one field or another.
 You will often see one character heavy, or a collosal as the last wave of a Khadoran army, but that is sadly it.

 This is made up for with excellent troops.
 While Cryx hurls expendable models, Khador wants to deliver powerful elite warriors into combat, and support them once they get there.
 You won’t suddenly swing the game like Cryx, but you will have much more of an army to do work on your opponent with.
-Many of their gun wielding troops are also excellent, from snipers to rifle and blunderbuss toting conscripts pushed into patriotic fervor by the single most powerful troop sergeant in the game.
-All of this gets you into melee, and kills you opponents as they impede your inexorable march.
+Many of their gun wielding troops are also excellent, from snipers to rifle or blunderbuss toting conscripts pushed into patriotic fervor by the single most powerful troop sergeant in the game.
+All of this gets you into melee, and kills your opponent’s models as they impede your inexorable march.

 Your dreams of 16 Juggernaughts are about to have a BAD day…